wp-plugins/postcodes4u-address-finder/readme.txt

 CREDITS CAN BE PURCHASED VIA THE LINKS PROVIDED WITHIN THE EXTENSION.

-Integrates easily into your WordPress Blog and the WooCommerce Checkout.
+Integrates easily into your WordPress Pages, Blog and the WooCommerce Checkout.

 Technical features:

 * 100% user friendly, easy to install & remove
 * Lightweight, clean code
-* Works with WooCommerce 2.2.3 - 2.3.8
+* Works with WooCommerce 2.2.3 - 2.3.9

 == Installation ==